-It is not only specialist developers that have benefited1 from the renewable revolution, but some smaller EU utilities also, such as Dong Energy and EdP.
+It is not only specialist developers that have benefited from the renewable revolution, but some smaller EU utilities also, such as Dong Energy and EdP.

 Wind energy delivered 32% of Dong Energy's EBITDA for the first nine month of 20132, nearly doubling the amount year on year, thanks to the completion of two large offshore wind farms.
 During this period, Dong produced seven times more EBITDA on its wind business than on its thermal power business while wind sales (TWh) were less than half that of thermal power sales (TWh).
 Nearly half (46%) of all of Dong's gross investments were dedicated to the wind business.
-The company also played a key role in attracting new types of large investors to wind projects, such as large pension funds and Lego parent Kirkbi3. company was against the same technology 5.
+The company also played a key role in attracting new types of large investors to wind projects, such as large pension funds and Lego parent Kirkbi3.